iamkryptonite/github-query/README.md

 ## Rate Limit
-The github api has a rate limit of 60 requests per hour so if you get an error `403 rate limit exceeded` please wait for some time and try again
+The github api has a rate limit of 60 requests per hour so if you get an error even after giving valid inputs please wait for some time and try again.